ejrbuss/pyxam/README.md

 % Specify arguments exactly as you would on the command line
 \Parg{-a -t 'Spring Quiz' -n 3}
 ```
 This command would mean anytime you run `pyxam.py <template file>` with the above in your template file your default options would change so that versions are lettered, the exam name is Spring Quiz and the number of exams produced will be 3.
-These arguments can be overidden at anytime simply by specifying them at the commandline.
+These arguments can be overidden at anytime simply by specifying them at the command line.

 ***Options***
 **template**
 Usage: `pyxam.py <template file>`
 This file specifies the primary LaTeX file for Pyxam to parse.
-Ways to link other files are outlined below.
 This is the only required argument.
 **out**
 Usage: `pyxam.py -o <output directory>`
 Specify the path to a directory for Pyxam to use as the final location of exported files.
 By default this  will be a folder named /out in the same directory as the provided template file.